marly-ai/marly/README.md

 ## 📄 License

-This project is licensed under the [Elastic License 2.0 (ELv2)](https://www.elastic.co/licensing/elastic-license).
+This project is licensed under the [MIT License](https://opensource.org/license/mit).

 </div>